fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/initiator-project-description-posting.md

 Once the brief description is finalized, the next step is the formal submission of a Request for Proposal (RFP).
 This step invites further engagement and formalizes the search for collaborations and resources.

-The RFP details the scope, a brief introduction, any technical specifications, the expected project duration in units such as days or weeks, the payment amount in a chosen stablecoin for the contractor, and the associated $POLN fee, which should not be less than 2% of the contractor's payment.
+The RFP details the scope, a brief introduction, any technical specifications, the expected project duration in units such as days or weeks, the payment amount in a chosen stablecoin for the fellowship members, and the associated $POLN fee, which should not be less than 2% of the fellowship members' payment.

 This comprehensive description not only serves as an RFP but also as a call for bids, setting the stage for competitive and collaborative project development.